dustinpfister/blog_posts/_posts/linux-tr.md

 ## 3 - Conclusion

 That is if for the Linux tr command, at least for now anyway until the  next time that I come around to do a little editing with this post.
+ALthough I have wrote a post on awk, that is a command that might be best to learn how to use when it comes to these sorts of things.
+The awk command can be used to transform and remove characters, but it can also be used to do just about everything else that there is to do with text processing.